Last updated August 8, 2018

-If a student organization fails to cancel a room reservation at least 7 days prior to their event (90 days for a Primary and Secondary rooms), they will be charged the applicable room rate.
+If a student organization fails to cancel a room reservation at least 7 days prior to their event (90 days for Primary and Secondary rooms), they will be charged the applicable room rate.
 If the group does not show up for a scheduled event, the group shall be assessed the category A rate minimum in addition to the applicable room rate.

 Changes to event date within the cancellation deadline will result in a cancellation fee.
 Changes to event venue within the cancellation deadline will be assessed the greater room rental rate.